 A cab ride from Logan airport will cost about $40 and will take 20 to 30 minutes; tell the driver to take you to Harvard Square, and then ask to be dropped off at Johnston Gate.
 A taxi from South Station should cost $10 to $20 and will take about 20 minutes.

 Once you arrive at Harvard Yard, head towards Matthews Hall.
 Near Matthews Hall, you should easily find about 100 crazy-looking FOP Leaders wearing matching t-shirts.
-They will direct you towards the Aloha Desk, where you will begin your FOP journey!
+They will direct you towards the Welcome Desk, where you will begin your FOP journey!

 Three basic options are available.
 You may also want to review Harvard Campus Services' site for additional information.